-Doctors should consider these requirements when they arrange cover for the times that they are away or not contactable.
-The doctor who provides cover needs access to the medical records in order to complete a death certificate.
+Health practitioners should consider these requirements when they arrange cover for the times that they are away or not contactable.
+The health practitioner who provides cover needs access to the medical records in order to complete a death certificate.

 Removal of the body by the funeral director